PhysicalAddons/blenderbase-public/README.md

 - Uninstall (or delete the semantic link of) community addons,
 - Open recently opened blend files in any selected Blender version.

-Blenderbase is currently free and allowed to be used in any projects involving Blender use, addon development or Blender project management.
+Blenderbase is currently free and allowed to be used in any projects involving Blender use, addon development or Blender project management, included hobby, educational or commercial reasons.

 ```
 ⠀⠀⠀⠀⠀⠀⠀⠀⣀⣠⣤⠴⣶⣶⣶⣶⣶⣦⣤⣄⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀